 How Strict Does Ryanair Count?

-One item means less than two items, apparently to the immense surprise of many a traveler.
+One item means less than two items, apparently to the immense surprise of many a traveller.
 Why this should be the case is beyond me - Ryanair will remind you about a dozen times about the "one big bag" rule before you even reach the departure gate.

 Strangely enough there seems to be an awful lot of leeway in the rule.
 Depending on where the flight actually is boarding, you might see a uniform bunch of compliant passengers.
 Or a hotch-potch of people carrying any number of items.

 How Strict Does Ryanair Weigh?